 Prior Publication And Multiple Submissions

-ISWC 2017 will not accept research papers that, at the time of submission, are under review for or have already been published in or accepted for publication in a journal, another conference, or another ISWC track.
-The conference organizers may share information on submissions with other venues to ensure that this rule is not violated.
+ISWC 2020 will not accept resource papers that, at the time of submission, are under review for or have already been published or accepted for publication in a journal, another conference, or another ISWC track.
+The conference organisers may share information on submissions with other venues to ensure that this rule is not violated.